AswiniBevara/whitegoods_pipeline/README.md

 ![alt text](https://github.com/sysgain/whitegoods/raw/master/Images/75.png)

-Log into Microsoft Azure.
+**Log in** to Microsoft Azure.

 ![alt text](https://github.com/sysgain/whitegoods/raw/master/Images/76.png)

 Enter the user credentials.

-Note: You must have a Microsoft Azure subscription.
+**Note:** You must have a Microsoft Azure subscription.
 If your organization does not already have them, follow these instructions to set up a free trial subscription to Microsoft Azure.
 After you set up the subscription.
 Log into the Azure Portal and follow these instructions to login.

 ![alt text](https://github.com/sysgain/whitegoods/raw/master/Images/77.png)